 Section 16.1 The Employer's performance evaluation system as applied to Bargaining Unit Employees will be fair, equitable, objective and job related.
-There shall be two (2) semi-annual reviews and planning sessions for each Employee completed in accordance with Personnel Policies and Procedures Section 703.
+There shall be two (2) semi-annual reviews and planning sessions for each Eemployee completed in accordance with Personnel Policies and Procedures Section 703.

-Section 16.2 While Employees are required to acknowledge the performance evaluation form, the Employee's acknowledgment does not imply agreement with the contents of the evaluation, but indicates only that the Employee has reviewed the completed PPR.
+Section 16.2 The completed performance evaluation shall be placed in the Employee's personnel file after he/she has electronically acknowledged and received a copy of the evaluation (Performance Planning and Review Record), or after the Employee's supervisor and a second supervisory witness acknowledge electronically affirming that the Employee has refused to acknowledge.
+While Employees are required to acknowledge the performance evaluation form, the Employee's acknowledgment does not imply agreement with the contents of the evaluation, but indicates only that the Employee has reviewed the completed PPR. form.
 Within five (5) days of the PPR being presented to the Employee, that Employee must acknowledge the PPR and submit any comments regarding the PPR through the Munis system.
 The Employee comments will remain attached to the acknowledged PPR.
 Continued failure to acknowledge the PPR will result in starting the disciplinary process for the Employee.

-Section 16.3 No changes can be made to the evaluation once submitted through the MUNIS system unless approved by the Human Resources Director and with proper notice given to the Employee.
+Section 16.3 If Management adds comments to the evaluation after the evaluation has been signed by the Employee, Management shall notify the Employee of the change and said changes shall be initialed and dated by the Employee.
+No changes can be made to the evaluation once submitted through the MUNIS system unless approved by the Human Resources Director and with proper notice given to the Employee.
 In such cases, both the supervisor and Employee must electronically acknowledge the revised PPR electronically through the MUNIS system.